 Rita Lombardi

 Rita Lombardi is a photographer and writer who works and lives in Rhose Island.
-Her work has been exhibited nationally, published in magazines and collected by museums.
+Her work has been exhibited nationally, published in magazines and collected by museums and private individuals.
 She teaches high school art to challenging, fiery, funny, talented people.

 Artist Statements